vrMars/DailyPlanner/README.md

 * Monthly calendar view
 * Ability to draw and save daily notes
 * Indicator in the calendar view that lets you know that you have items journaled for that day
+* ToolBar to choose between Pen/Eraser/etc.
+* Temporary background

 ## Features in the pipeline:
 * Custom pages / book styles
-* Various pen styles + colours / eraser
-* Handwriting-to-text
+* Colour Selection
+* Dynamically generated grid lines
-* Ability to search handwriting
+* Ability to search handwriting / handwriting-to-text
 * Integration with Apple services (calendar, reminders, sharing, etc.)
+* PDF / Export options